bbauska/W3Cx-4of5-thru-May-2024/README.md

 frames.
 By drawing different component images, rapidly, one-after-the-other, we obtain an animation effect.

-Here is an example of a *spritesheet*, where each line animates a woman walking in a particular direction:
+Here is an example of a <i>spritesheet</i>, where each line animates a woman walking in a particular direction:

 <!------------------------------------------------------------------------------------------------>